awsdocs/amazon-kendra-developer-guide/doc_source/data-source-v1-salesforce.md

 **To connect Amazon Kendra to Salesforce**

-You must specify the following the [SalesforceConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/SalesforceConfiguration.html) API:
+You must specify the following the [SalesforceConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_SalesforceConfiguration.html) API:
 + **ServerUrl**—The instance URL for the Salesforce site that you want to index\.
-+ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials you created in your Salesforce account\.
++ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials for your Salesforce account\.
 The secret is stored in a JSON structure with the following keys:

   ```
   {